ArtPoon/slides/markdown/mimm4750g-rates.md

 ---

-# Model specification

-* PAUP* was a popular commercial software package for reconstructing phylogenies.
-* It used a six-digit number ($abcdef$) to represent any kind of time-reversible nucleotide substitution model:
-  * *e.g.,* HKY85 becomes `010010`.
-* This scheme is still used by other software, such as HyPhy and PhyML.

-> What is the PAUP* model string for TN93?

----

 # Time reversible models

 * If a model is time reversible, then the probability of a transition from state $X$ to $Y$ in time $t$ is the same as going from $Y$ to $X$ in the same time.